 Internal Medicine, Northwest Permanente, KPNW

-Dr. Elder's research focuses on complementary and alternative medicine (CAM), specializing in Ayurvedic medicine.
-Dr. Elder was the principal investigator for a pilot study evaluating the feasibility of two Chinese medicine-based mind-body interventions for weight loss maintenance in overweight and obese adults.
-His research examined using qigong and Tapas Acupressure Technique® in a behavioral weight-loss program.
-Based on the results from that study, he is now conducting a phase-3 study evaluating the efficacy of Tapas Acupressure techniques for weight loss maintenance.
-In addition to this area of research, he has also examined patient-centered measures for outcomes of CAM therapies and the clinical impact of a whole-system, Ayurvedic intervention for newly diagnosed people with type 2 diabetes.
+Dr. Elder was the principal investigator on a pilot study evaluating the feasibility of two mind-body interventions based on Chinese medicine, qigong and the Tapas Acupressure Technique®, for weight-loss maintenance in overweight and obese adults.
+Based on the results of that study, he is conducting a phase-3 study evaluating the efficacy of the Tapas Acupressure Technique in weight-loss maintenance.
+In addition, he has examined patient-centered measures for outcomes of CAM therapies and the clinical impact of a whole-system Ayurvedic intervention for people with newly diagnosed type 2 diabetes.

-Dr. Elder’s research combines his clinical practice expertise with his interest in applying alternative medicine to mainstream medical care.
-He is a Northwest Permanente physician, who is board-certified in internal medicine.
-Dr. Elder came to Permanente Medical Group in 1991.
-He practices at Division Medical Office and is affiliated with Kaiser Sunnyside Medical Center.
+A Northwest Permanente physician who is board certified in internal medicine, Dr. Elder joined the Permanente Medical Group in 1991.
+He practices at the Division Medical Office and is affiliated with Kaiser Sunnyside Medical Center.

-In addition to his research and practice, he is a Clinical Assistant Professor of Medicine at Oregon Health & Science University.
-In 2002, Dr. Elder was elected a Fellow of the American College of Physicians.
-He has also been an Associate Editor for The Permanente Journal and a Trustee for the Oregon College of Oriental Medicine since 2006.
-He received his medical degree Boston University School of Medicine and his training in internal medicine from the University of Michigan at Ann Arbor.
+In addition to his research and practice, Dr. Elder is a clinical assistant professor of medicine at Oregon Health & Science University.
+In 2002, he was elected a fellow of the American College of Physicians.
+He has also served as an associate editor for The Permanente Journal and as a trustee for the Oregon College of Oriental Medicine since 2006.
+He received his medical degree from Boston University School of Medicine and his training in internal medicine from the University of Michigan at Ann Arbor.